 But there's a reason

 I think those are all fine companies, and at today's prices, there's a decent chance they'll go on to post market-beating returns.
-But there's a reason each of them has fallen, be it volatile energy prices, competitive concerns, or general recession-fueled fears.
+But there's a reason each of them has fallen, be it decreased consumer spending, declining energy prices, competitive concerns, or general recession-fueled fears.

-Buffalo Wild Wings is exactly the type of opportunity we look for at Hidden Gems: It's an underfollowed small cap with a strong balance sheet, shareholder-friendly management, and the ability to generate steady free cash flow.
+American Public Education is exactly the type of opportunity we look for at Hidden Gems: It's an underfollowed small cap with a strong balance sheet, significant insider ownership, solid free cash flow, and a great growth opportunity.
 Better yet, the company's share price has been beaten down, even though its future prospects continue to look bright.

-We have quite a few companies that meet these criteria on our scorecard, and some of them are looking pretty darn cheap.
-If you'd like to start profiting from the recent market volatility, click here to take a free 30-day trial.
-You'll get access to all of our recommendations and research, as well as our best ideas for new money now.
-And as always, there's no obligation to subscribe.
+We have quite a few companies that meet these criteria on our radar, and some of them are looking pretty darn cheap.
+If you'd like to start profiting from the recent market volatility, click here to take a free 30-day trial of the Hidden Gems service.
+As always, there is no obligation to subscribe.

 This article was first published Feb.
 5, 2008.
 It has been updated.